prithi2004/Custom-Event-manager-Wordpress-project/README.md

 A simple and lightweight WordPress plugin that allows admins to create and manage events directly from the WordPress dashboard.

-> Built for learning and showcasing WordPress plugin development – ideal for rtCamp shortlisting.
+> Built for learning and showcasing WordPress plugin development
----
 ## 🚀 Features

 - Custom Post Type for Events